Author Guidelines

 - The manuscript should be written with a clear division and numbered sections.

-- Abstract is not included in section numbering.
+- Abstract, disclosure & refences are not included in section numbering.

 - Appropriate headings should be provided for all sections and sub-sections, where each heading must be on a separate line.